OpenBankProject/OBP-Hola/README.md

 # OBP-Hola

-OBP-Hola is a Spring Boot application showcasing OAuth2 flow and Consent creation with OBP API and Ory Hydra.
+The Open Bank Project *Hola Application* can be used to demonstrate and test the Open Banking OAuth2 and Consent creation and usage flows via OBP API and Ory Hydra.
+It supports both UK and Berlin Group styles.
+Hola uses Spring Boot and Java.

 ## prepare truststore
 Suppose the OBP-API server domain is: `api-mtls.ofpilot.com`